-- A. A minimum of 60 units of college-level courses (numbered from 1- 299), at least 12 of which must be taken in residence at COS, with a "C" (2.0) average.
-These 60 units include General Education, major and elective courses. - B. Completion of all courses required for the desired major with a grade of "C" or better in each course, or "P" if the course is taken on a pass-no pass basis (see AA/AS degree section of the current catalog for details). - C. Complete 25 units of General Education as listed below.
+- A. A minimum of 60 units of college-level courses (numbered from 1- 299 or otherwise designated college-level), at least 12 of which must be taken in residence at COS, with a "C" (2.0) average.
+These 60 units include General Education, major and elective courses. - B. Completion of all courses required for the desired major with a grade of "C" or better in each course, or "P" if the course is taken on a pass-no pass basis (see AA/AS degree section of the current catalog for details).